Asia Today: Indonesian capital partly reopens after lockdown | Times Leader

-JAKARTA, Indonesia (AP) — Indonesia’s capital partly reopened on Monday after two months of lockdown, as the world’s fourth most populous nation gradually reopens its economy.
+JAKARTA, Indonesia (AP) — Restrictions in Indonesia’s capital were partly relaxed on Monday after two months of lockdown, as the world’s fourth most populous nation gradually reopens its economy.

 Jakarta, home to 11 million people, had been under large-scale social restrictions since April 10.

 Offices, restaurants and grocery stores reopened with only 50% of their employees and customers.
-Public transportation also resumed services.
+Public transportation also resumed.

-On Friday, all worship facilities in the world’s most populous Muslim-majority country, including mosques, were allowed to reopen at half capacity and with social-distancing requirements in place.
+On Friday, mosques and all other worship facilities in the world’s most populous Muslim-majority country were allowed to reopen at half capacity and with social-distancing requirements in place.

-Schools are remaining closed during this month’s transition phase to the so-called “new normal,” while some shopping centers, zoos and beaches will reopen next week.
+Schools remain closed during this month’s transition to a “new normal,” while some shopping centers, zoos and beaches will reopen next week.

 Images on social media showed long lines of travelers at railway stations waiting to board trains back to Jakarta, with many ignoring distancing rules.